chaisarfati/Exception/README.md

 The Java throws keyword is used to declare an exception.
 It gives an information to the programmer that there may occur an exception so it is better for the programmer to provide the exception handling code so that normal flow can be maintained.

+throws is used to postpone the handling of a checked exception and throw is used to invoke an exception explicitly.